FuncPoison: Poisoning Function Library to Hijack Multi-agent Autonomous Driving Systems: FuncPoison

 Since these poisoned descriptions are not part of any external prompt, they bypass all input sanitizers and semantic filters.
 The system, in effect, is \textit{attacking itself} using internally trusted components.
 Moreover, because the entire function selection and execution process is often invisible to users, logs, or monitoring tools, the root cause remains deeply buried.
 The only visible symptom might be a benign-looking output—such as a misclassified object—from a downstream agent, making diagnosis nearly impossible.

-\paragraph{2.
-Agent Chain Defenses: Misled by Apparent Normality.} Multi-agent systems sometimes employ behavioral consistency checks, such as verifying reasoning paths or flagging contradictory outputs.
-These mechanisms are effective when an agent behaves abnormally—e.g., deviating from a logical chain of thought.
+\paragraph{Agent Chain Defenses: Misled by Apparent Normality} Multi-agent systems sometimes use behavioral consistency checks—verifying reasoning paths or flagging contradictory outputs.
+These mechanisms are effective when an agent acts abnormally such as deviating from a logical chain of thought.

-However, \textsc{FuncPoison} does not cause agents to break logical structure.
+However, FuncPoison does not cause agents to break logical structure.
 The poisoned function is selected through the normal process, its output is syntactically correct, and each downstream agent behaves as expected—except that its input has been subtly corrupted.
 The manipulation lies not in the agent's reasoning logic but in its \textit{trusted inputs}.
 Because all components behave formally correctly, chain-level validators and reasoning monitors remain silent—even as the entire pipeline drifts from its original intention.

-\paragraph{3.
-Model-Level Defenses: Focused on Output, Blind to Context.} Some defenses attempt to align LLM outputs via fine-tuning, decoding constraints, or safety filters.
-While useful in controlling open-ended generations, these defenses assume that the model's behavior is shaped purely by its own decoding process.
+\paragraph{Model-Level Defenses: Focused on Output, Blind to Context} Some defenses align LLM outputs via fine-tuning, decoding constraints, or safety filters.
+While useful in controlling open-ended generations, these defenses assume the model's behavior is shaped purely by its decoding process.

 In contrast, agents in multi-agent systems are heavily conditioned on structured prompts, tool templates, and function outputs.
-Since \textsc{FuncPoison} manipulates the very structure of these contextual inputs—embedding templated payloads in function descriptions—the model simply follows its learned behavior and selects the poisoned function.
-Even a well-aligned LLM, if provided with misleading internal context, will faithfully execute unsafe calls.
+Since FuncPoison manipulates the very structure of these contextual inputs—embedding templated payloads in function descriptions—the model simply follows its learned behavior and selects the poisoned function.
+Even a well-aligned LLM, misleading internal context, will faithfully execute unsafe calls.
 These structural manipulations lie beyond the scope of most LLM-alignment techniques.

-In summary, traditional defenses fail not due to a lack of coverage, but due to misaligned assumptions about where threats originate. \textsc{FuncPoison} redefines the threat model: it weaponizes trusted system components, disguises its propagation within legitimate agent interactions, and compromises behavior without violating logic.
+In summary, traditional defenses fail not due to a lack of coverage, but due to misaligned assumptions about where threats originate.
+FuncPoison redefines the threat model: it weaponizes trusted system components, disguises its propagation within legitimate agent interactions, and compromises behavior without violating logic.
 This underscores the need for new defense paradigms that scrutinize internal function calls, not just surface prompts or final outputs.